 speaker

 Charles Duncan

-Hey, morning, Jeff and team.
-Congrats on the progress in the quarter.
-Make the observation, it's tough to know where to start because of all the pipeline products.
-But I will start with a commercial question and that is regarding the percentage of patients, the new patients, the over 250 added, what percent come from OxyBate versus non-OxyBate writers?
-And then I'm kind of curious why you didn't narrow the guide because it seems like the low end is quite attainable and your perspective on what would have modulated
+all the pipeline products.
+But I will start with a commercial question, and that is regarding the percentage of patients, the new patients, the over 250 added, what percent come from oxibate versus non-oxibate writers?
+And then I'm kind of curious why you didn't narrow the guide, because it seems like the low end is quite attainable. and your perspective on what would have modulated that.

 speaker

-that.
-Morning, Charles.
-Thanks for your question.
-Jeff, comments on you in terms of where the patients are coming from?
+Good morning, Charles.
+Thanks for your question, Jeff. comments on in terms of where the patients are coming from?
 Sure.
 No, great question, Charles.
 And so obviously we're extremely pleased with the growth we saw in the third quarter.
-We added incrementally, approximately 250 average patients from what we reported in the second quarter.
+We added incrementally approximately 250 average patients from what we reported in the second quarter.
 And Charles, we're seeing patient growth from both segments of healthcare professionals.
-It's probably about maybe 60% of those new patients are being added in from the OxyBate REMS-enrolled healthcare professionals.
-About 40% are coming from the non-OxyBate.
-And that's a lot of function in terms of there's more patients in the OxyBate REMS-enrolled healthcare professionals group.
+You know, it's probably about maybe 60% of those new patients are being added in from the OxyBait, REMS-enrolled healthcare professionals.
+About 40% are coming from the non-Oxabate.
+And that's a lot of function in terms of there's more patients in the Oxabate REMS-enrolled healthcare professionals group.
 They're larger sleep specialists.
 They tend to have larger patient practices.
-We continue to see growth in the depth of prescribing, meaning most of these physicians have experience with wake-ups.
+We continue to see growth in the depth of prescribing, meaning most of these physicians have experience with WCAGS.
 They're finding a second, a fifth, a tenth, a twentieth patient in this area.
-But we're really excited that we continue to see new patients coming out of the non-OxyBate REMS-enrolled healthcare professional audience.
-We know that we have an insulated group that we continue to tap into even with all the OxyBate churn.
+But we're really excited that we continue to see new patients coming out of the non-Oxabate REMS-enrolled healthcare professional audience.
+We know that we have an insulated group that we continue to tap into, even with all the oxibate churn.
 And so we're extremely pleased.
-We see tremendous growth opportunities on the horizon, 80,000 diagnosed patients.
-We're going to continue to tap into that audience moving forward.
-Yeah, Charles.
-And I would just add, I think the pattern of broad clinical utility for wake-ups in patients with narcolepsy continues to hold true with regards to the HCP universe that we're calling on.
-Sundeep, comments on the position on guidance?
+We see tremendous growth opportunities on the horizon, 80,000 diagnosed patients, and we're going to continue to tap into that audience moving forward.
+Yeah, Charles, and I would just add, I think the pattern of broad clinical utility for WCAG in patients with narcolepsy continues to hold true with regards to the HCP universe that we're calling on.
+Sandeep, comments on the position on guidance?
 Sure.
-I mean, look, as I mentioned on the call, we continue to expect -over-quarter growth going into Q4.
-What I'd say, our range even right from the start was relatively narrow, right?
-720 million in sales, which is really 2% sort of overall range.
+I mean, look, as I mentioned on the call, I mean, we continue to expect quarter-over-quarter growth going into Q4.
+What I'd say, you know, our range, even right from the start, was relatively narrow, right, $720 million in sales, which is really 2% sort of in overall range.
 So we feel good about the range.
-We continue to see good momentum, and we'll provide an update, obviously, once the year is close on where we end up on there.
+You know, we continue to see good momentum, and we'll provide an update, obviously. once the year closes on where we ended up on there.
 We feel very good about the range right now, and we're comfortable.

-Great.
+speaker